aleks-qq/DiceThrower/README.md

 # How it works
 The program runs around the Controller, GUI and Model class.
 #### Controller
 Where the main is located.
-Controller is
+Controller is handling everything eg. the throwing of dice
 #### GUI
+The view, where the graphic happens
 #### Model
+Model of the dice.
+Keeps count of number of rolls and returns the value between 1-6 to the view
+#### Other stuff
 I've also added a custom object **NumericTextField** which is a subclass of the JTextField-class